hyn89/SourceHanSansUI/README.md

 ##// Parameters Modified from SHS (excl.
 PostScript name)

 We added and modified some parameters among all of those "features.otc.???" files.<br>
-(We only talk about Langage-Specific Releases, not Region-Specific Releases.)
+(We only talk about Langage-Specific Releases, not Region-Specific Releases because nobody want to see glyph-blank-box while using these fonts.)

-P.S.: Special Thanks to Ken Lunde for technical support about using AFDKO, otherwise I couldn't get this achieved.
+P.S.: Special thanks to **Kobayashi Ken (a.k.a.
+Ken Lunde, the programmer of Source Han Sans)**, for his suggestion on pointing out which parameter should be modified and his tips on using AFDKO, otherwise I couldn't get this achieved.

 Step 1: Add following info before VHEA table:
 <pre><code>table hhea {